GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I.md

-# Visualisation of Geodata: Symbology and Colors
+# Visualisation of Geodata: Symbology and Colours

-The representation of geodata in maps is crucial in order to provide useful location-based insights.
-This subchapter will cover the basics of good map design, how to create a map design in QGIS as well as common mistakes when designing or interpreting maps.
+The representation of geodata in maps is essential for providing useful location-based insights.
+This subchapter will cover the basics of good map design, how to create a map design in QGIS, as well as common mistakes when designing or interpreting maps.

-In this chapter we will go over the basics of symbology, colours and how to adjust individual layers in QGIS to create comprehensive maps.
+In this chapter we will go over the basics of symbology, colours, and how to adjust individual layers in QGIS to create comprehensive maps.

 :::{admonition} Recap: Types of Maps
 :class: seealso

 In general, there are two main types of maps: __topographic maps__ and __thematic maps__.

 __Topographic maps__ are intended to be exhaustive, including elements fundamental to localisation (localities, road networks, terrain, hydrography).
-They represent the physical location of objects in the real world.
-The representation of elements in topographic maps is done via conventional signs (e.g.: blue for water, green for forests, yellow for agricultural land).
+They display the physical location of objects in the real world.
+The representation of elements in topographic maps is done using conventional signs (e.g. blue for water, green for forests, yellow for agricultural land).

 ```{figure} ../../fig/en_30.30.2_topographic_map_examples.png
 ---